rebcabin/tangledown/README.md

 tangle_all(*accumulate_lines(get_lines("README.md")))
 ```

-After you have tangled at least once, as above, and if you're running the new, optional [Tangledown Kernel](#section-tangledown-kernel), you can evaluate the source code for the whole program in the [cell i'm linking right here in this notebook](#tangle-listing-tangle-all). ***How Cool is That?***
+After you have tangled at least once, as above, and if you switch the notebook kernel to  the new, optional [Tangledown Kernel](#section-tangledown-kernel), you can evaluate the source code for the whole program in the [cell i'm linking right here in this notebook](#tangle-listing-tangle-all). ***How Cool is That?***

 Because Tangledown is a Python module, you can also run Tangledown from inside a standalone Python program, say in PyCharm or VS Code or whatever;